mishoo/UglifyJS/README.md

                                        `//# sourceMappingURL`.
     --timings                   Display operations run time on STDERR.
     --toplevel                  Compress and/or mangle variables in top level scope.
+    --v8                        Support non-standard Chrome & Node.js
+                                Equivalent to setting `v8: true` in `minify()` for `mangle` and `output` options.
+                                By default UglifyJS will not try to be v8-proof.
     --verbose                   Print diagnostic messages.
     --warn                      Print warning messages.
     --webkit                    Support non-standard Safari/Webkit.